cnorick/curse-of-strahd-notes/Locations/The Town of Vallaki (N).md

 - He asks why they're in Vallaki anyway
 	- If they mention [[Madam Eva]], he's intrigued and willing to interpret the [[Card Reading]]
 		- and will offer the party his book if they ask for it
-			- he'll say something like "I have lots of books" if they thi
+- He knows basically everything going on in town (spy), and he'll tell the party most of it (but not all)

 #### Well (N2a)
 A 3-foot-high stone rim surrounds the mouth of this 40-foot-deep, moss-lined well.
 The inn draws fresh water from this well.